hmcts/pip-frontend/README.md

 - [Allure reporting](https://docs.qameta.io/allure/) in CodeceptJS allows developers to view detailed information about test cases, including test steps, screenshots, console logs, and error messages.
 The Allure report can help to identify trends in test results, identify areas of the application that require further testing or improvement, and provide a detailed view of the state of the test suite.

 #### Running e2e tests:
-Our legacy e2e tests can be run using:
+Our E2E tests can be run through a number of ways:

-`yarn test:functional` (headless) or `yarn test:functional-dev`

-New tests can be run using:
+- `yarn test:functional` - Runs old and new (but not nightly) tests, and generates the allure report.
+- `yarn test:fullfunctional` - Runs all new tests and generates the allure report
+- `yarn test:functional:old` - Runs the old tests

-`yarn test:functional:all`
+- `yarn test:functional:all` - Runs all new tests, including nightly
+- `yarn test:functional:min` - Runs new tests excluding nightly
+- `yarn test:functional:report` - Generates the allure report
+- `yarn test:functional-dev` - Runs the old tests in non-headless mode.
+- `yarn test:crossbrowser` - Runs all cross browser tests and generates the allure report
+- `yarn test:crossbrowser:all` - Runs all cross browser tests
+- `yarn test:crossbrowser:report` - Generates the report for the cross browser tests

 ## Contributing
 We are happy to accept third-party contributions.
 See [.github/CONTRIBUTING.md](./.github/CONTRIBUTING.md) for more details.